Skip to Content

 Materials

-• Wood - as specified on cut list in the Notes, we used Poplar
+• Wood - as specified on cut list in the Notes, we used poplar

 • Wood glue - we recommend Titebond III